 - They may be distracted by other children’s costumes, behaviors, and home decorations.

-Also, officers will be out monitoring sex offenders on Halloween.
-Under Tennessee law, any sex offender on parole or probation may not take part in any Halloween activity involving children.
+Also, officers will be out monitoring sex offenders.
+Under Tennessee law, any sex offender on parole or probation may not participate in any Halloween activity involving children.
 This activity would include leaving a porch light on, answering the door, or distributing candy.
 Parents may use the Tennessee Sex Offender Registry at the Tennessee Bureau of Investigation’s website at http://www.tbi.tn.gov/.

 From everyone at Mt.
 Juliet Police, we wish you a safe Halloween.
 Mt.
 Juliet Police Headquarters, located at 1019 Charlie Daniels Parkway, will also be open for trick-or-treating on Halloween from 5:00 p.m to 9:00 p.m.
 The department can be contacted at (615) 754-2550 (non-emergency) or 911 (emergency) to report any problems, observations, or safety concerns.